Speakers

 Captain Tommy Howd brings 25 years of fishing experience, spanning from the offshore waters of Maine, Florida, the Bahamas, and all the way to the Galapagos Islands.
 While earning a bachelors degree from Connecticut College in 2011, Tommy began his professional fishing career working for an offshore charter fishing operation in Newport, Rhode Island.
 His mating experience eventually landed him a spot with the “Canyon Runner” operation, fishing alongside captains Mark Decabia and Mark Deblasio.
 After several years working in the cockpit as a professional mate, Tommy eventually earned his USCG Captains license, and began running and captaining his family's vessel "Tokatomist," a 61 Ritchie Howell.
 Over the passed several years, the "Tokatomist" crew has garnered continued northeast tournament success, including a 140 lb. daytime swordfish caught on conventional tackle in the 2016 OBBC.
 Over 40 day time swordfish were brought to the deck of the "Tokatomist" with Tommy at the helm, including three fish over 300 pounds!
 Captain Tom Howd has earned a reputation as being a swordfish magnet.
 He has caught big swordfish every season, including a 300 plus pound fish in 2017.
 There isn't a more successful swordfishing operation in the northeast, and Tommy will be sharing his knowledge and ideas at this year's Castafari seminar!

 Jack has headed the Sport Fishing Presence at the Rhode Island Boat show for both the Newport Yachting Group and the Rhode Island Marine Trades Association as well as consulted and assisted in the layout and design of some northeast sport fishing boat brands.
-He has worked regionally as a guest speaker for the Big Game Bash, The Castafari Offshore Seminar Series as well as headlining for Bass Pro Shops Big Fish Weekend and Spring Classic.
-He has given hundreds of cutting edge audio/video Sportfishing Lectures across the Northeast.
-For the last 3 years Capt.
+He has worked regionally as a guest speaker for over 2 decades given hundreds of cutting-edge audio/video Sportfishing Lectures across the Northeast.
+For the 3 years Capt.
 Sprengel was selected to be an instructor at the National Saltwater Seminar Series for George Poveromo.
-In addition to his published works and outdoor guiding career, Capt Jack is also one of the two men at the helm of the RonZ Lures brand and an active member of Team Shimano's U.S. and Japanese based operations.
+In addition to his published works and outdoor guiding career, Capt Jack is also an active member of Team Shimano's U.S. and Japanese based operations.

 The company was started in 2004 when Capt.
 Mike left his office job in Boston and moved back to Cape Cod in order to get closer to fishing.
 He began running inshore and offshore charters again, focusing on trophy class fishing.
 He doesn't use live or dead bait, so he found himself needing baits for very specific situations to compete with live bait anglers.
 As a result, he saw a demand for large-style soft baits that mimicked the larger baits he was trying to imitate.
 Capt.
 Mike spent many months working on the special blend of soft plastic and finally came up with the current plastic blend that Hogy Lure Company uses today.
 He immediately saw how effective large soft baits were both inshore and off-shore.
 Never intending to bring the new lures to market, Capt.
 Mike used them on his charters and gave them to his friends who referred to them as “Hogy's”